-At nonprofit board meetings, do your nonprofit board member look like zombies?
+At board meetings, do your nonprofit board member look like zombies?
 Like they are watching a video instead of engaging in a critical discussion?

 Disengaged board members are frustrating, especially when you’ve got critical items on the agenda and follow-up goals.